 So…I decided to make my own teriyaki rice bowls at home here in Fruit Heights, Utah.
 What else could I do?
 I also created a Teriyaki Sauce recipe because many store-bought sauces contain high-fructose corn syrup, unhealthy oils and other unnatural ingredients.
 Also, making it at home allows me to control the sugar and sodium content.
 We like grilling chicken and serving it with fresh veggies over rice.
 I use broccoli, cauliflower, carrots red peppers, zucchini, onions or whatever I happen to have on hand.
 This comforting, light meal satisfies even my hungriest family members!

 Use this sauce as a marinade for your chicken, fish or beef, add it to your stir fry vegetables and drizzle it over your favorite rice bowls.
-I recently served it over salmon with grilled veggies and it was SO good.
+I recently served it over salmon with stir-fried veggies and it was SO good.
 I hope you and your family enjoy this simple Teriyaki Sauce as much as we do!

 - 1 tsp sesame oil